2 What you need to know before you take Paroxetine tablets

 - methylene blue (used to treat high levels of methaemoglobin in the blood)

-Concomitant use of above-mentioned medicinal products may lead to ‘serotonin syndrome’ (see “Take special care with
+Concomitant use of above-mentioned medicinal products may lead to ‘serotonin syndrome’ (see “Warnings and precautions”).

 Other drugs taken with Paroxetine that may cause unwanted effects include:

 - aspirin, ibuprofen or other medicines called NSAIDs (non-steroidal anti-inflammatory drugs) such as celecoxib, etodolac, meloxicam and refecoxib (for pain and inflammation)

 - other antidepressants including, tryptophan and tricyclic antidepressants like clomipramine, nortriptyline and desipramine